 Please also note that we are likely to reject:

 If a paper is accepted, the authors will be expected to submit their final manuscript to the editor in Microsoft Word.
 If there are additional requirements (e.g. the editor may ask authors to submit separately high quality version of any diagrams used) these will be arranged between the editor and the corresponding author.
-Once a paper is available on the web site all downloads are logged and statistics reported in real time.
-Please check our statistics page.

 You should only submit original articles that have not been submitted to our journals at the same time.